Learning to Pursue AC Optimal Power Flow Solutions with Feasibility Guarantees: Conclusions

 \section{Conclusions}

 We have proposed a solution method for solving the AC OPF where a neural network is used to approximate the solution of a convex QP defining the safe gradient flow.
 Our approach is shown to lead to both feedback-based online implementations and offline solutions based on power flow computations.
 Compared to existing methods that rely on neural networks, our algorithm ensures that the DERs' setpoints are practically feasible and it ensures convergence to a neighborhood of a strict local optimizer of the AC OPF.
 These guarantees are important for power systems optimization tasks, as operating limits must be satisfied for a safe power delivery.
+Results are derived based on assumptions that are sufficient and conservative by design, as they rely on worst-case bounds to guarantee feasibility and forward invariance in the presence of modeling, measurement, and learning errors.
+In practice, the corresponding error bounds can be estimated empirically and were small in the numerical results.
+Future work will consider active set learning approaches for solving the QP associated with the SGF in the context of AC OPF in distribution grids~\cite{deka2019learning}, and will formalize results in terms of asymptotic stability under a discrete-time version of $\mathcal{F}^{\textsf{NN}}\!\big(\boldsymbol{u},\boldsymbol{\xi},\boldsymbol{\theta}\big)$, arising from, for example, forward-Euler methods.
+Finally, we will explore the derivation of formal results in terms of tracking and feasibility when the AC OPF problem is time-varying, under appropriate assumptions on the variability of the problem~\cite{tang2022running}.

 \appendices